pandgey/Color-Picker/README.md

 # Color-Picker

 This is a program to help user create or select a suitable color harmony for their needs.
 All they have to do is pick a color that they want and the algorithm will show them each color harmonies!
+I plan to add more after I experiment or see more color harmonies.

 Isn't that cool?

 Feel free to contribute to this!
+I would love to hear your thoughts on this too!